-Besides these larger institutions, you can also find smaller venues dotted around such as Mengi, Berg Contemporary, i8, Art Gallery 101, ART67 Gallery, Gallery Fold and Gallery List, just to name a few.
+Besides these larger institutions, you can also find smaller venues such as Mengi, Berg Contemporary, i8, Art Gallery 101, ART67 Gallery, Gallery Fold, and Gallery List, just to name a few.

-On top of all that, amazing street art has been blossoming in recent years, with mesmerising artworks taking over entire sides of buildings all over town.
+On top of all that, fantastic street art has been blossoming in recent years, with mesmerizing artworks taking over entire sides of buildings all over town.

-If it's history and culture you're looking for or simply knowledge about Iceland's rich nature and wildlife, then you can also choose between a number of historical museums.
-The Saga Museum, the National Museum of Iceland and the Árbær Open Air Museum are all popular among visitors.
+Whether it's history and culture you're looking for or simply knowledge about Iceland's rich nature and wildlife, you can choose between several historical museums.
+The Saga Museum, the National Museum of Iceland, and the Árbær Open Air Museum are all popular among visitors.

-To learn about nature, visit the Maritime Museum, Whales of Iceland Museum or Aurora Reykjavík: The Northern Lights Centre.
+To learn about local nature, visit the Maritime Museum, Whales of Iceland Museum, or Aurora Reykjavík: The Northern Lights Center.

 Credit: Axel Kristinsson.

-Public gardens in the city include Hallargarður and Hljómskálagarður, by the city pond, as well as Klambratún/Miklatún, surrounding the art museum, Kjarvalsstaðir.
+Public gardens in the city include Hallargarður and Hljómskálagarður, by the city pond, as well as Klambratún/Miklatún, which surround the Kjarvalsstaðir art museum.